 We eventually arrived at Kuala Lumpur International Airport unscathed, checked in, ate, and boarded our flight, this time allocated seats we could actually fit in.

 The flight took about three hours, plus Luang Prabang was an hour behind Kuala Lumpur, so we would have plenty of time to check the place out once we were out of the airport.
 That was our next worry.
 We could apply for a Laotian visa in advance or get one on arrival and Jesse and myself opted for the latter option, Anna didn’t need one due to possessing an ASEAN passport.
 The process was a strange one, not so much for us, but for other people entering the country, costing US$30 for Australians and US$35 for United States citizens, all accompanied by a US$1 processing fee.
-I have no idea what Canada did to piss Laos off so much, but they had to pay US$42 for a visa, which was even more than Afghanistan!
+I have no idea what Canadians did to piss Laos off so much, but they had to pay US$42 for a visa, which was even more than it cost for someone from Afghanistan!
 Another potential fee was if you didn’t have a passport-sized photo there was a fee of US$1 to copy the one out of your passport.
 We came prepared, but plenty didn’t, with the customer in front of me breaking a $20 note to pay this fee and receiving 19 $1 notes as change.
 Further problems arose for those that didn’t have any American dollars, as the airport didn’t accept the local currency, Laotian kip, or any form of electronic payment.
 The only ATM was located outside the airport, but fortunately the employees were quite trusting because they just let people walk right through immigration and customs, exit the airport, past the taxi stand and go to the ATM, only to re-enter the arrivals area and pay for their visas.

 Getting our visa’s was relatively hassle-free and Anna had planned ahead and called for a driver to take us to where we would be spending the next few days, the My Dream Boutique Resort.
 When the van arrived the interior had that weird datedness that affects things made in the past that were intended to appear futuristic, which is always amusing.
 The ride from the airport to the resort was only about 10 minutes and when we arrived, My Dream Resort was better than we expected, located off the road and backing on to the Nam Khan river, away from the main town so it was nice and quiet.
 This should give you the general idea of our first impressions of Luang Prabang: